asabanovic6/Monitor-Windows-Agent/Backlog.md

 ## Feature

-Exchanging files and  screenshots with the server
+Ping server and send json datas

 ### Item
 Enable sending files with any extension to the server and enable receiving files from the server